youbs/ubermuda.github.io/_posts/2015-01-11-always-be-shipping.md

 A few months ago, for a reason I have now forgotten, I set out to read [the constitution of the french republic](http://www.assemblee-nationale.fr/connaissance/constitution.asp).
 Turns out, even though it is very easy to find, I found it hard to read.
 The typography and layout really make this harder than it should.

 So I decided to make my own version of the constitution.
-It is nicely formatted and I find it way more readable than the original, I hope you do too.
+Of course the content is the same, but it is nicely formatted and I find it way more readable than the original, I hope you do too.

 This micro-project is not a technical achievement in itself, but it's the beginning of something bigger for me.
 In [my *Level up* post](/level-up.html), I told you about how I was going to work on more meaningful projects.
 Well there it is.
 This might not be much, but **it means a lot to me**.